-Introduction
+Revision 1 of the contribution provides updated encoder and decoder runtime data for Tests 3.1.1 and 3.1.2.
+Furthermore, the revision provides results for an alternative encoder configuration for Test 3.1.1.
+In this non-normative change, separate tree testing is performed after regular testing.
+The encoder then skips the separate tree testing if the shared-tree tests not yield a large fraction of intra-coded samples.
+The speedup is reported to reduce encoder runtime for the random access case from 122% to 107%.Introduction

 In the current VVC draft [1], a CTU in an intra slice type may undergo separate tree, or dual tree, partitioning.
 The goal of this contribution is to extend the dual tree concept to a block of intra samples in an inter slice.
 This removes the current limitation that an encoder cannot use all of the intra-coding tools in an inter-slice that are available in an intra-slice.
 It also has the additional benefit of harmonizing signaling across slice types.